 A pilot program is offering Westchester County homeowners an opportunity to not only generate their own solar energy, but also to store it at home to keep their lights on during power outages.

 The program announced by Sustainable Westchester is seeking 200 households in the Con Ed service areas to install rooftop solar panels and a battery system from the Germany-based home energy management company sonnen.
 It’s estimated that between 12 to 20 panels plus the battery can produce and store up to 50% to 70% of a home’s electricity.

-Installation of the solar panels and a lithium ion battery roughly the size of a refrigerator would require an estimated $4,000 to $5,000 upfront payment under a lease option.
+The solar panel installation and a lithium ion battery roughly the size of a refrigerator might require an estimated $4,000 to $5,000 upfront payment under a lease option.
 Homeowners are eligible for up to $5,000 in New York State tax credits when installing a solar photovoltaic system.

 Alternatively, customers can choose to purchase the solar plus battery system at their own expense and apply for tax credits.
 There are companies that use lithium metal production technology to produce batteries for residential and industrial use.

 Savings vary but a minimum of 10% is anticipated on a typical monthly energy bill.

 The program, which is named the sonnenCommunity New York Virtual Power Plant, is mostly geared toward single-family homes, although owners of condominiums, townhouses and co-ops may be eligible.

 Sonnen, which makes the hardware for the home system, also pairs homeowners with installers from different Los Angeles County locations.